Hubble Deep Field: Observations

-Once a field had been selected, an observing strategy had to be developed.
-An important decision was to determine which filters the observations would use; WFPC2 is equipped with forty-eight filters, including narrowband filters isolating particular emission lines of astrophysical interest, and broadband filters useful for the study of the colours of stars and galaxies.
-The choice of filters to be used for the HDF depended on the 'throughput' of each filter—the total proportion of light that it allows through—and the spectral coverage available.
+Once a field was selected, an observing strategy was developed.
+An important decision was to determine which filters the observations would use; WFPC2 is equipped with 48 filters, including narrowband filters isolating particular emission lines of astrophysical interest, and broadband filters useful for the study of the colors of stars and galaxies.
+The choice of filters to be used for the HDF depended on the throughput of each filter—the total proportion of light that it allows through—and the spectral coverage available.
 Filters with bandpasses overlapping as little as possible were desirable.

 In the end, four broadband filters were chosen, centred at wavelengths of 300 nm (near-ultraviolet), 450 nm (blue light), 606 nm (red light) and 814 nm (near-infrared).
 Because the quantum efficiency of Hubble's detectors at 300 nm wavelength is quite low, the noise in observations at this wavelength is primarily due to CCD noise rather than sky background; thus, these observations could be conducted at times when high background noise would have harmed the efficiency of observations in other passbands.

 Between December 18 and 28, 1995—during which time Hubble orbited the Earth about 150 times—342 images of the target area in the chosen filters were taken.
 The total exposure times at each wavelength were 42.7 hours (300 nm), 33.5 hours (450 nm), 30.3 hours (606 nm) and 34.3 hours (814 nm), divided into 342 individual exposures to prevent significant damage to individual images by cosmic rays, which cause bright streaks to appear when they strike CCD detectors.
 A further 10 Hubble orbits were used to make short exposures of flanking fields to aid follow-up observations by other instruments.